nv-legate/legate/BUILD.rst

 ----------------

 Legate has been tested on Linux and macOS, although only a few flavors of Linux such as Ubuntu have been thoroughly tested.
-There is currently no support for Windows.
+Windows is currently only supported through WSL.

 Python
 ------